Curriculum Principles and Overview

 The Key Stage 3 curriculum is taught over three years in classes set by ability in the core subjects of English, mathematics and science and offering a wide range of curriculum subjects.

-Termly assessments are used to track and monitor student progress and achievement.
+Formative assessment is used regularly to track and monitor student progress and achievement.
 Character and Wellbeing Education is compulsory and is taught throughout the three Key Stages.

 Curriculum Maps for Key Stage 3

 Key Stage 4 – Years 10 & 11

 The curriculum choices offered through the options programme are adapted to the developing needs of each cohort.

 Students are consulted on their preferred subject choices and the curriculum is designed accordingly.